Doğuş Balbay

-Doğuş Balbay ([doˈuʃ balˈbaj]; born 21 January 1989) is a Turkish professional basketball player and the team captain for Anadolu Efes Istanbul of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.
+Doğuş Balbay ([doˈuʃ balˈbaj]; born 21 January 1989) is a Turkish former professional basketball player.
 He is 6 ft 1 in (1.85 m) tall and he plays at the point guard position.

 Amateur career

 Doğuş Balbay started playing basketball in the Turkish club Fenerbahçe.
 After two years in the Turkish Basketball League, he moved to Brewster Academy, Wolfeboro, New Hampshire, U.S. to study.

 Balbay spent the last two years playing on the Under-18 Turkish national team, and he helped the squad place fourth at the 2006 European Championships.
 He also played two years on the Under-16 Turkish national team and led that squad to the 2005 FIBA Europe Under-16 Championship.

 He led Brewster to a 29–6 record and a runner-up finish at the NEPSAC Class A Championship while averaging 13.5 points and 7.5 assists per game during his senior season under coach Jason Smith.

 After Balbay signed a letter of intent with Texas, Longhorns' head coach Rick Barnes declared that "Dogus is an important pickup for our program, as he will provide us quality depth at the point guard position."
 Barnes also said that Dogus "has a clever international game and good athleticism.
 Dogus is a strong perimeter defender and a good play maker who has the ability to score in the lane."